 Tonsillitis refers to the inflammation of a tonsil--the large, fleshy, oval glands that lie in the lateral wall of the oral pharynx on either side of the throat.
-These glands contain cells that produce antibodies that are helpful in fighting infection.
+These glands contain cells that make antibodies that help fight infection.

 Streptococcus (commonly referred to as "strep") bacteria (the most common cause of tonsillitis)